The physics of boundary conditions in reaction-diffusion problems

 Note that these correspond to reflecting BCs of the total density $c+c^\ast$, which states correctly that real particles can exist in either the relaxed or excited state, but should not vanish mysteriously.\\ In order to determine the encounter rate, we can restrict to the stationary problem.
 The general solution of this takes the form

 where $q = \sqrt{(k_1+k_{-1})/D}$.
-The constants $a$ and $b$ are determined by the BC~\eqref{e:BCannih1} and~\eqref{e:BCannih2}, which gives the stationary profiles
+The constants $P$ and $Q$ are determined by the BC~\eqref{e:BCannih1} and~\eqref{e:BCannih2}, which gives the stationary profiles

 The energy $\epsilon = \beta^{-1} \log(k^\ast_- k_1/k^\ast k_{-1})$ quantifies the positive energy cost associated with increased non-equilibrium depletion of the excited species $B^\ast$ at the reaction surface when the boundary (i.e. contact with $A$ particles) acts as a quenching catalyst.
 Indeed, it can be seen that the profiles are both flat at equilibrium, i.e. when $k^\ast_-/k^\ast=k_{-1}/k_1$ or equivalently $\epsilon=0$.
 In this case, they equal the two bulk molar fractions everywhere, as expected.
-Note also that we get the apparently surprising result $c(r)+c^\ast(r)=c_\infty$, i.e. point-wise mass conservation.
-Indeed, this is the physically correct, albeit rather uninformative, solution of the boundary problem for the total density with mass conservation.\\ As we are explicitly distinguishing particles from chemical states, the correct way to compute the overall reaction rate at the quenching surface is the following,
+Note also that we get the apparently surprising result $c(r)+c^\ast(r)=c_0$, i.e. point-wise mass conservation.
+Indeed, this is the physically correct, albeit rather uninformative, solution of the boundary problem for the total density with mass conservation and vanishing total flux at the reactive boundary.\\ The exponential relaxation of the steady profiles conveys an important piece of physical information.
+As stated before, the whole theory rests on the hypothesis that $A$ molecules be diluted enough.
+By contrast to the standard treatment, we now see clearly what {\em enough} means: the average $A$-$A$ separation should be greater than the typical relaxation length of the profiles, $q^{-1}$, i.e. $q c_A^{-1/3}\gg 1$.
+This is tantamount to stating that the average time needed for a $B$ molecule to diffuse over the average $A$-$A$ separation, $\tau_A = D^{-1}c_A^{-2/3}$, should be longer than the average lifetime of the chemical states, $(k_1+k_{-1})^{-1}$.
+In other words, demanding that particles be diluted in a reaction-diffusion system ought to involve a combination of diffusive relaxation time scales and lifetimes of chemical states.\\ As we are explicitly distinguishing particles from chemical states, the correct way to compute the overall reaction rate at the quenching surface is the following,